TheRedMineTheRedMine/tmp_portfolio/README.md

 ## My first Portfolio

-But only for a English homework x)
+But only for an english homework x)

 😊 😁 👌